tsantor/django-extensions-too/README.md

 Author:Tim Santor <tsantor@xstudios.agency>

 # Overview
-Django Extensions is a collection of custom extensions for the Django Framework.
+Django Extensions Too is a collection of custom extensions for the Django Framework.
 It is recommended as a supplement to the excellent https://github.com/django-extensions/django-extensions

 # Getting It